LeandroSWR/InterviewTask/README.md

 I also decided to create a simple animation of the number of coins being added or spent for some better visuals.

+When starting to build the shop UI I ran into an issue that cause me to reconsider the original way I had planed to set it up.
+The sprites had to much empty space and where not centered, fixing this in Unity would break the character, so I decided to clump some sprites (Example: The glove sprite is made of 4 different sprites) and create a new display sprite for each piece.
+After this I created a new Clothes Scriptable Object this SO would allow me to have at hand the display sprite, all the separate sprites that would be added to the player, the price for selling and buying and the type of clothing it was to make it easier later when we need to apply the clothes to the player.

 ## High Level Checklist

 - [X] Player character capable of walking and interacting with the game world.